Noob-X/Aeon-K12-cpuminer/README.md

  * make

 #### Architecture-specific notes:
- * CryptoNight works only on x86 and x86-64.
+ * This miner works only on x86 and x86-64.
+Feel free to port to other arch.
- * If you don't have AES-NI, it's slower.
-A lot slower, around 1/3rd the speed.
-This implementation is deprecated and will not be improved.
+ * The build system will auto detect whether your cpu is 64 or 32 bit.

 Usage instructions
 ==================